 library(readr)

-Move types are divided into outward migration, return migration or transit migration, following Azose and Raftery (2019).
+Migration types are categorized into outward migration, return migration, or transit migration, as described in Azose and Raftery (2019).
 Outward migrants move away from their country of birth.
 Return migrants move to their country of birth.
 Transit migrants move from and to countries, neither of which is their country of birth.

 Estimates are only available for demographic accounting methods, which utilize the framing of bilateral migrant stock data as marginal sums of birthplace x origin x destination migration flow tables introduced by Abel (2013)